 Planning and getting ready

 I remember wondering to myself how I was going to pull off this shoot, and making sure I delivered the best images possible.

 I created a small mood board with images of urban fashion for inspiration.
 With a concept in place, I emailed these to my make-up artists for inspiration about a week before the shoot took place.

-After I got the details including the address, styles and moodboard images, I sent these to everyone and made a small checklist of next steps.
+After I got the details including the address, styles, and mood board images, I sent these to everyone and made a small checklist of the next steps.

 Doing this allowed me to gather all my thoughts and get everyone on the same page.